kjolley/BIGSdb_documentation/administration.rst

 Composite fields are virtual fields that don't themselves exist within the database but are made up of values retrieved from other fields or schemes and formatted in a particular way.
-They are used for display and analysis purposes only and can not be searched against.
+They are used for display and analysis purposes only and cannot be searched against.

 One example of a composite field is used in the Neisseria PubMLST database which has a strain designation composite field made up of serogroup, PorA VR1